VueTubeApp/VueTube/readme.md

 ## Donate

-VueTube is and always will be free and open source, but you can support our devs with a donation that will help to mantain the project.
+VueTube is and always will be free and open source, but you can support our devs with a donation that will help to maintain the project.

 [Donate on Ko-Fi.com](https://ko-fi.com/vuetube) (Official)